Fadrique de Toledo, 1st Marquess of Valdueza

-Fadrique de Toledo or Fadrique Álvarez de Toledo y Mendoza, 1st Marquess of Valdueza (Naples, 30 May 1580 – Madrid, 11 December 1634), was a Spanish noble and admiral.

-He was a Knight of the Order of Santiago and Captain General of the Spanish Navy at the age of 37.
+Fadrique de Toledo Osorio, 1st Marquess of Valdueza (30 May 1580 – 11 December 1634), was a Spanish Navy officer and nobleman.
+He was a Knight of the Order of Santiago and became Captain General of the Spanish Navy at the age of 37.

 Life

 He was born in Naples as the son of Pedro de Toledo Osorio, 5th Marquess of Villafranca, then commander in chief of the Spanish Army in the Kingdom of Naples, and Doña Elvira de Mendoza.

 He served in the Spanish fleet under command of his father and rose quickly through the ranks, as did his elder brother García de Toledo Osorio, 6th Marquess of Villafranca.
 In 1617, he became Captain General of the Ocean Sea Navy, replacing the late Admiral Luis Fajardo.

 He gained several victories against the Dutch, in 1621 near Gibraltar and in 1623 in the English Channel, blockading the Dutch coast.
 In the same year he defeated a Moorish incursion near Gibraltar.